522hci-group4/medco/README.md

-Here is the full **README.md** file for the **MedCo: Chronic Disease Management Platform**.

----

-# **MedCo: Chronic Disease Management Platform**
+# **MedCo: Simplifying the Report**

 MedCo is a web application designed to empower users with chronic diseases by helping them easily view and understand their medical test reports.
-The platform provides a comprehensive solution for managing health insights, tracking trends, and receiving personalized suggestions, all in one place.
+The platform provides a comprehensive solution for managing health insights,  and receiving personalized suggestions, all in one place.

 ---